brabster/talk-real-world-serverless/slides/03-real-life/07b-kinesis-scaling.md

 <hr/>

-- Kinesis - no autoscaling
+- Kinesis - no autoscaling (at the time)
 - Lambda - one instance per partition
-- DynamoDB - no autoscaling
+- DynamoDB - no autoscaling (at the time)